bilalazh/New-Tab-Custom-Page/README.md

 # Chrome New Redirect  Page

+## Motivations and Design Decisions :
+I always hated how the new tab page funcioned and looked , it was missing some core function

 ## Setup
 ### Installing necessary extension :
 We need some sort of extension that lets us run ``index.html``  file when we press the new tab page